Jugendstil mantel clock with columns, design and execution Moritz Hacker Vienna, ca. 1905, silver-plated brass and glass, marked

 marked on the base with “MH 20” (Moritz Hacker) bib.: Waltraud Neuwirth, Blühender Jugendstil (Blooming Art Nouveau) vol. II, self-published Dr. W. Neuwirth, Vienna 1991, p.
 251-254

-In this timepiece, high quality craftsmanship and Secessionist taste combine to create an exquisite art object of refined Viennese living culture around 1900.
+In this timepiece, high quality craftsmanship and Secessionist taste are combined to create an exquisite art object of refined Viennese lifestyle culture around 1900.

 Monday to Friday: 10:00 a.m. – 6:00 p.m.

 Saturday: 10:00 a.m. – 4:00 p.m.